fucien/File-sharing-web/README.md

 - Reconfigure appsettings.json (replace my test keys and database DefaultConnection)
 - Replace RegionEndPoint in Home and User Controllers if your region is not Asia Pacific (Singapore)
 - Please note that the link used for sharing files feature is hard coded at Views/User/ManageFiles.cshtml at line 133 (I'm testing with mutiple ports so I need a way to easily change my links)
+- Run database migration or using your preferred method.
-- Build the solution and run it.
+- Build the solution.

 ## IDE/Tools used